Employee happiness survey: Check the pulse of your workforce

 Employee happiness is about the emotional state of an employee.
 It refers to how employees feel on a day-to-day basis while performing their jobs.
 It is related to the immediate work environment, relationships with colleagues, and the overall atmosphere in the workplace.

-Happy employees tend to enjoy their work, feel positive about their tasks, and generally experience joy and fulfillment at work.
+Happy employees tend to enjoy their work, feel positive about their tasks, and generally experience joy and fulfilment at work.
 This emotional aspect can fluctuate depending on daily experiences or interactions.

 Employee satisfaction is a broader and more stable measure.
 It involves how content employees are with their jobs over time, including factors like pay, benefits, job security, and working conditions.